will4j/redis-cli-py/README.md

 ### Initialization
 **TIPS**: Both Redis and Sentinel actually use connectionpool internel, so do not bother with connectionpool.
-**NOTICE**: You can init redis_cli multiple times，but only one shared Redis instance will exists.
+**NOTICE**: You can init redis_cli multiple times, but only one shared Redis instance will exists.
 #### from existing redis instance
 ```python
 import redis_cli